cs2103aug2015-t16-4j/main/ListIt/collated/Shrestha A0130280X.md

 		return command.substring(4, command.lastIndexOf(COMMAND_ON) - 1);
 	}

-	/**
-	 * @param command string command input by the user with an "add" at the start
-	 * @param eventTitle event title
-	 * @param startDate start date of the event
-	 * @param endDate end date of the event
-	 */
 	private static void addTaskWithTimelineAndNoRank(String command, String eventTitle, String startDate, String endDate) {
 		Task newTask;